Whitehurst sets an NCAA record

 NCAA Tournament- UNC 10, Georgetown 8

-Under Fried, Georgetown has earned six BIG EAST regular season titles, made six trips to the BIG EAST Tournament Championship Game winning in 2010 and has advanced to the NCAA Tournament seven times, reaching the quarterfinals twice.
+Under Fried, Georgetown has earned seven BIG EAST regular season titles, made six trips to the BIG EAST Tournament Championship Game, winning in 2010, and has advanced to the NCAA Tournament seven times, reaching the quarterfinals twice.

-Fried has coached 22 national All-Americans as well as the National Goalie of the Year, two BIG EAST Attackers of the Year, two Midfielders of the Year and five Defensive Players of the Year to go along with 57 BIG EAST first and second team selections.
+Fried has coached 22 national All-Americans as well as the National Goalie of the Year, two BIG EAST Attackers of the Year, two Midfielders of the Year and five Defensive Players of the Year to go along with 63 All-BIG EAST first and second team selections.
 Additionally, he and his staff have won BIG EAST Staff of the Year on two occasions.

-The Blue & Gray had three players named all-region and six All-BIG EAST honorees.
+The Blue & Gray had one player named all-region and six All-BIG EAST honorees.

 Fried was named associate head coach for the Hoyas in November 2003 and was involved in all aspects of the Hoya program but focused on an offensive unit that became one of the most potent in the nation.
 On the other side of the field in 2003, Georgetown led the nation in caused turnovers.